 In 1866, seven freedmen gathered for the purpose of forming a church.
 Receiving the necessary certification from the Nineteenth Street Baptist Church, these former slaves set themselves apart and formed the Fifth Baptist Church of Washington, DC.
 They called as their pastor the Reverend John Henry Brooks, a former Union army wagon driver.

-Over the past one hundred fifty-two years, the Fifth Baptist Church has done some growing and some changing.
+Since its inception in 1866, the Fifth Baptist Church has grown and changed.
 We have grown in number and we have changed many things, including our name to Vermont Avenue Baptist Church.
-In the midst of the astonishing growth and change, some things have remained persistently the same.
+In the midst of the astonishing growth, some things have remained persistently the same.
 We have, through the grace and mercy of God, continued to be a church led by the spirit, directed and focused on the will of God and committed to the cause of lifting the name of Jesus.
 We praise God for the gift of constancy that has kept our light burning, as a city set on a hill, guiding the lost, the disinherited and those in search of salvation to Him.
 Our church has been blessed to have only seven pastors (and one interim pastor).

 Under his Pastorate the Church was named the Fifth Baptist Church and the main sanctuary of the Church was built.
 He established a number of benevolent organizations.